 Shop our large selection of bear-themed merchandise and unique custom-made products.
 Enjoy the Northwoods Wildlife Gallery.
 Or shop from the comfort of your home, visit our website at www.bear.org to purchase online.

-Visit our website or call the Bear Center for the current list of programs.
-You won’t want to miss our Free Behind the Scene tours offered throughout the day.
+We offer a variety of programs daily and you won’t want to miss our Free Behind the Scene tours offered throughout the day.

 Never has education been so important.
 Bear habitat is shrinking worldwide as people move into bear habitat and refuse to coexist with animals they fear.
 The future of the bears that live around these people depends upon knowledge and attitude.
 The mission of the North American Bear Center is to advance the long-term survival of wild bear populations through dispelling myths and misconceptions and replacing them with scientific facts about bears and their role in the ecosystem and their relations with humans.